 Understand your way around NVivo and then customize the

-The Quick Access Toolbar is displayed on the top left of the ribbon.
+The Quick Access Toolbar is displayed at the top left of the screen.
 It gives you easy access to frequently used commands and you can add or remove commands to suit the way you work.